Starting a Business

 Step 5: Obtain an EIN from the IRS

-Step 6: Comply with Alaska Tax and Licensing Requirements
+Step 6: Comply with Alaska Licensing and Tax Requirements

 Step 7: Maintain Ongoing Compliance